A Master of Djinn

-A Master of Djinn is the award-winning 2021 fantasy steampunk novel by American writer P. Djèlí Clark, published by Tordotcom.
-The book is part of Clark's the Dead Djinn Universe and follows the events of the novelette "A Dead Djinn in Cairo", and the novella The Haunting of Tram Car 015.
-A Master of Djinn is the winner of the 2022 Nebula Award for Best Novel, the 2022 Locus Award for Best First Novel, and the 2022 Compton Crook Award for Best Novel, and was nominated for the 2022 Mythopoeic Award for Fantasy Literature, the 2022 World Fantasy Award for Best Novel, and the 2022 Hugo Award for Best Novel.
+A Master of Djinn is a 2021 fantasy steampunk novel by American writer P. Djèlí Clark, published by Tor.com.
+The book is part of Clark's the Dead Djinn Universe and follows the events of the novelette "A Dead Djinn in Cairo" and the novella The Haunting of Tram Car 015.

+A Master of Djinn won the 2021 Nebula Award for Best Novel, the 2022 Ignyte Award for Best Novel, Locus Award for Best First Novel, and the Compton Crook Award for Best Novel.
+It was a finalist for several other literary awards.